Green ticket roundup

 The green ticket roundup (rafle du billet vert), also known as the green card roundup, (Note: This event is called la rafle du billet vert in French.
 Scholarship in English has tended to use one of three terms for this topic: either green ticket roundup, green card roundup, or the original French term la rafle du billet vert to discuss the event.
 Green is part of the name in all sources, which report that the summons that was sent to foreign Jewish residents of the Paris region was printed on green paper or green card stock.
 The word billet can be translated in various ways, in this context, usually "ticket" or "card".) took place on 14 May 1941 during the Nazi occupation of France.
 The mass arrest started a day after French Police delivered a green card (billet vert) to 6,694 foreign Jews living in Paris, instructing them to report for a "status check" (examen de situation, lit. 'examination of situation').

 Over half reported as instructed, most of them Polish and Czech.
 They were arrested and deported to one of two transit camps in France.
 Most of them were interned for a year before getting deported to Auschwitz and murdered.
-The "green ticket roundup" was the first mass arrest of Jews by the Vichy regime during World War Two; it was followed just over a year later by the Vel' d'Hiv roundup when over 13,000 Jews were deported and murdered.
+The "green ticket roundup" was the first mass arrest of Jews by the Vichy regime during World War II; it was followed just over a year later by the Vel' d'Hiv roundup when over 13,000 Jews were deported and murdered.
 (Note: The event is known as a "roundup" both in French (rafle) and in English, although the term roundup is not strictly accurate, since the victims responded to a summons.
 However, it has become the conventional term to use for this event, because it was the first of a wave of massive arrests of Jews under the Vichy regime, of which the remaining ones were mostly roundups.
-In particular, it occurred before the larger Vel' d'Hiv Roundup of July 1942.)
+In particular, it occurred before the larger Vel' d'Hiv roundup of July 1942.)